 Ah, the great outdoors!
 We love spending time in nature.
-There’s no better way to unwind and decompress than watching the wildlife, taking some deep breaths of crisp, clean air, and hearing the sound of gravel crunching under your boots.
+There is no better way to unwind and decompress than watching the wildlife, taking some deep breaths of crisp, clean air, and hearing the sound of gravel crunching under your boots.
 Backpacking is a rewarding hobby with many positive effects on mental and physical health, but it’s not all sunshine and roses.

 If you’re a backpacker and a coffee lover, you know how much of a challenge brewing coffee can be on the trail.
-Instant coffee is one option, but it doesn’t taste as good as real coffee.
+Instant coffee is one option, but it does not taste as good as real coffee.
 Another option is to forgo your morning coffee while you’re in the backcountry, but we won’t even go there.
 In this article, we discuss eight options for brewing delicious coffee in the woods.
 Not only are these methods up to the task of making excellent coffee, but they also don’t tip the scales, making them perfect for the weight-conscious backpacker.

 Top 8 Backpacking Coffee Brewing Methods: